 The French 75 is a classic cocktail made with gin and lemon.
 This drink recipe is classy and perfect for celebrations of all kinds!

-Here’s one of the most sophisticated and refreshing cocktails out there: a French 75!
-It’s got a mysterious name, but it’s made with a few simple ingredients.
+Here’s one of the most sophisticated and refreshing cocktails around: the French 75!
 It’s tangy, bubbly, and a bit botanical, and it makes every occasion more festive!
-Perfect for entertaining, use it as a brunch drink or a dinner party with friends.
+Perfect for entertaining, this classic French-born cocktail is ideal for anything from a brunch to a dinner party with friends.
 Really, any occasion is better with this drink in hand!
-Here’s how to make it.

 What is a French 75?

-A French 75 is just a fancy name for a champagne cocktail made with gin and lemon!
+A French 75 is a champagne cocktail made with gin, lemon and simple syrup.
 It’s a classic alcoholic drink on the list of International Bartender Association’s IBA official cocktails.
-Alex and I love how the flavor is complex and tangy, and the mouthfeel is bubbly.
+What does it taste like?
+It’s complex and tangy, with a bubbly mouthfeel and botanical notes from the gin.
 Here’s what’s in a classic French 75 cocktail: